NielsLeenheer/EscPosEncoder/README.md

         .bold(false)
         .encode()

+### Italic

+Change the text style to italic.

+    let result = encoder
+        .text('This is ')
+        .italic()
+        .text('italic')
+        .italic()
+        .encode()

+It will try to remember the current state of the text style.
+But you can also provide and additional parameter to force the text style to turn on and off.

+    let result = encoder
+        .text('This is ')
+        .italic(true)
+        .text('italic')
+        .italic(false)
+        .encode()

+Note: this text style is not supported by most receipt printers.
 ### Size

 Change the text size.
 You can specify the size using a parameter which can be either "small" or "normal".